open-telemetry/opentelemetry-go/README.md

 ## Release Schedule

 OpenTelemetry Go is under active development.
 Below is the release schedule for the Go library.
-The first version of release isn't guaranteed to conform to a specific version of the specification, and future releases will not attempt to maintain backwards compatibility with the alpha release.
+The first version of the release isn't guaranteed to conform to a specific version of the specification, and future releases will not attempt to maintain backward compatibility with the alpha release.

 | Component                   | Version | Target Date     |
 | --------------------------- | ------- | --------------- |